 Streamflow

-AR5 concluded that there was low confidence in a positive trend in global river discharge during the 20th century.
+The AR5 concluded that there was low confidence in a positive trend in global river discharge during the 20th century.
 It noted that many of the largest rivers with long term streamflow records have been impacted by non-climatic human influences such as dam construction or land-use change.